 Why Resistance Training Is Vitally Important For The Elderly

-older people working outResistance or strength training is particularly important, this for healthy aging.
-Doing so counteracts muscle loss related to growing older, since weight-bearing exercises are the most effective remedy against osteoporosis, this when bone mass loss becomes common.
+Resistance or strength training is particularly important, when it comes to healthy aging.
+Doing so counteracts muscle loss related to growing older, since weight-bearing exercises are the most effective remedy against osteoporosis, when bone mass loss becomes common.

-What happens is the existing bone mass is absorbed by the body as there’s new bone that’s created to replace it.
 When it comes to osteoporosis, the formation of new bone fails to keep up with the rate of the bone absorption, which leads to thinner, weaker, more fragile bones.

-What strength training does is it stimulates the bone building cells, which helps build new bone quicker.
 Also, when building more muscle, what you do is increase the tension on your bones, keeping them strong and resilient.

 Hip Fractures Common Among The Elderly

-A thinning hipbone in the elderly is a major concern, this since any fall increases the risk of a broken hip, which can result in fatal lung clots from the immobilization.
+A thinning hipbone in the elderly is a major concern, since any fall increases the risk of a broken hip, which can result in fatal lung clots from the immobilization.

-This procedure is also alarmingly becoming common among younger people, which is a clear indicator that our lifestyles are becoming increasingly sedentary.
+This procedure is also alarmingly becoming common among younger people, which is a clear indicator our lifestyles are becoming increasingly sedentary.

 The increasing arthritis rates are also thought to be a contributor to the rapid increase of hip replacements, along with improper diets and a lack of exercise being the main culprits.